brainstomp/gusttracker/README.md

 get_json_convert2csv_import2mysql.sh - script to pull a json source into a local path as a CSV with the date/time of the retrieval as the file name.
 I run this on a crontab on the server running the website hosting the gusts tracker.

-get_data.sh - script to pull the json data stream for a minute from the json source.
-The data this generates is what get_json_convert2csv_importmysql.sh uses

-data-sample.php - a sample data query from MySQL using PHP that the page uses to pull the data needed to generate the graph.
+data.php - a sample data query from MySQL using PHP that the page uses to pull the data needed to generate the graph.

 app.js - javascript to turn the data into a graph.